-Updates in General Internal Medicine for Specialists will be held online January 23–27, 2023.
-You have the option to attend either online as the course is live streamed or in person in Boston, MA.
-All sessions will be recorded and made available to all participants to view online, at your convenience, through December 31, 2023.
+Updates in General Internal Medicine for Specialists will be held January 29–February 2, 2024.
+You can attend online as the course is live streamed, or in person in Boston, MA.
+All sessions will be recorded and made available to all participants to view online, at your convenience.

 In this unique program, Harvard Medical School's leading clinical faculty, representing more than 30 fields of medicine and surgery, share updates and provide recommendations to ensure you are current with the recent advances in both general internal medicine and select specialties.
 General Internal Medicine for Specialists covers the clinical breadth of internal medicine and the working knowledge specialists need in order to understand the most important advances outside your field of expertise.

 Whether you are a psychiatrist or pathologist, cardiologist or anesthesiologist, surgeon or hospitalist, you can rely on this program for updates and advances that impact day-to-day practice, clinical decisions, and patient care.

 2024 Updates, Strategies, and Tools to Improve Patient Care

 The program's curriculum provides broad and inclusive content ranging from clinical controversies to specific new and innovative therapies.
 General Internal Medicine for Specialists was developed by experienced practitioners, and sessions are presented by Harvard faculty and select guest speakers dedicated to peer-to-peer education.
 They will succinctly and effectively summarize material and provide focused updates, emphasizing specific recommendations for clinical practice and improved patient care.

 - Non-diabetes endocrinology